Course Details

 Metal and Timber Structures

-BO007 course is part of 1 study plan
+BO007 course is not part of any programme in the faculty

 History and importance of engineering structures in civil engineering.